 EugeneTomeev/iStock/Getty Images Plus/Getty Images

-Spicy, yet refreshing, chilled gazpacho soup — so popular among Iberian (Spanish and Portuguese) cuisines — delivers a bowl full of vegetable nutrition!
-Made with fresh tomatoes, bell peppers, cucumber and onion as key ingredients, gazpacho is a deliciously satisfying way to enjoy the seasonal flavors of summer-fresh produce.
+Spicy, yet refreshing, chilled gazpacho — popular in Spain and Portugal — delivers a bowl full of vegetables!
+Fresh tomatoes, bell peppers, cucumber and onion are key ingredients in this recipe, making a deliciously satisfying way to enjoy the seasonal flavors of summer-fresh produce.
 Besides their great taste, ripe tomatoes are a super source of lycopene and vitamins A and C!

 Ingredients